esyede/rakit/packages/docs/data/container.md

 });
 ```

-Great!
-Now we have registered a resolver for SwiftMailer to our container.
-However, what if we don't want the container to create a new `mailer` instance every time we need it?

-Maybe we only want the container to return the same instance after the initial instance is created.
-Easy, just tell the container that the object should be a singleton:
+That resolver runs on every resolve.
+To get the same instance back each time,
+register it as a singleton:

 #### Registering a singleton object to the container: